michel-eckhardt/ChallengeStarWars/README.md

 ## Development setup

-the following libraries were used:
+The following libraries were used:

 -  Java 11; ✔️
 -  Apache Maven; ✔️